Home » All the best vegan recipes from Sweeter than Oats » Simple Vegan White Bean, Potato and Corn Chowder

 Instructions

-• Heat the oil and butter in a heavy bottomed saucepan and sauté the onions, garlic, celery, pepper and potato for about 4 or 5 minutes, or until the vegetables start to look translucent and soft.
+• Heat the oil and butter in a heavy bottomed saucepan and sauté the onions, garlic, celery, pepper for about 4 or 5 minutes, or until the vegetables start to look translucent and soft.

 • Taste for seasoning and adjust as necessary.